-Yes, contact lenses are often the primary mode of vision correction for individuals with Post-Surgery Ectasia.
+Yes, contact lenses are often the primary mode of vision correction for individuals with Post Lasik Ectasia.
 Specialty contact lenses, specifically designed for irregular corneas, can help improve visual acuity and minimize the distortions caused by ectatic corneas.

 There are various types of contact lenses that can be used for Post-Surgery Ectasia, depending on the severity and individual needs.
 Some common options include soft toric lenses, rigid gas permeable (RGP) lenses, hybrid lenses, and scleral lenses.
 The choice of lens type will be determined by your eye care professional after a thorough examination.